-03. Identify Recurring Weaknesses.
+03.07 Identify Recurring Weaknesses.

-Identify and determine
+Identify if any of the weaknesses selected in Step 03.03 for evaluation had occurred in this exercise and determine if this recurrence is the result of ineffective corrective actions.

 Determine if the licensee identified the trend or repeat weakness and entered it into the corrective action system.

 Perform a detailed review of any failure to correct a drill or exercise weakness, including a detailed review of the weakness and the effectiveness of associated corrective actions, based on the complete history of the issue.
 The intent of this assessment is to see if there is a pattern of recurring performance problems in similar activities in order to identify ineffective corrective actions.
 A single repeat of a weakness should not automatically be deemed a failure of the corrective action system.
-Conversely, a single success in a drill or exercise (e.g., by one well-drilled team) should not necessarily be considered a demonstration of problem resolution. the inspector should:
+Conversely, a single success in a drill or exercise (e.g., by one well-drilled team) should not necessarily be considered a demonstration of problem resolution.
+When a previously identified weakness recurs in a subsequent drill or exercise, the inspector should perform an assessment of the effectiveness of the prior corrective actions based on a complete history of the issue, the inspector should:

 Review specific corrective actions identified for the previous weaknesses, as well as similar occurrences in response to actual events, drills, exercises and training evolutions.